selva-dt3/corporate-learning-hub-225521/README.md

 - Insert a corresponding row in public.profiles with role='admin' using the user_id from auth.users.
 - After that, create HR and Employee users similarly and insert their profile rows.

+Auto-create profiles on first login
+- If SUPABASE_SERVICE_ROLE_KEY is set, the backend will automatically create a default profile (role=employee, onboarding_complete=false) for any authenticated user missing a profile on their first request.
+This unblocks onboarding for first-time users.
+- For admin/HR, you should still promote their role via /users endpoints or manual SQL.

 5) Security
 - Keep .env out of version control.
 - Never commit real Supabase keys or JWT secrets.